 The important trees like Ficus species, Neem, Mulberry and Shisham being felled on account of various developmental activities can be saved by transplanting them to other suitable site.
-In Delhi & Chandigarh, trees upto thirty years of age have been transplanted with a success rate of over 70%.
-Forest Department of Chandigarh Administration will transplant trees if required.
+In Delhi, trees upto thirty years of age have been transplanted with a success rate of 85%.
+This practice will be adopted in Chandigarh too.
+Forest Department of Chandigarh Administration is transplanting more than 200 trees in the month of February, 2008.
 The transplantation of these trees will ensure utilisation of these well grown trees to the maximum extent in combating pollution and delivering other environmental benefits.

-1) Restoration of Biodiversity and its Conservation continued survival of species and natural communities which are important for the welfare of human beings, all levels of biodiversity are required.
+I) Restoration of Biodiversity and its Conservation:-

+For continued survival of species and natural communities which are important for the welfare of human beings, all levels of biodiversity are required.
 In Chandigarh City, there is more focus on ornamental and exotic species of trees and plants and the indigenous plant species are either neglected or get the back seat which may have adverse impact on the biodiversity of the region.
 Chandigarh is a small Union Territory with limited land area for conservation of bio-diversity.
 The introduction and increase of exotic species will drive the local indigenous species to extinction.
 Most of the exotic species are flowering in nature, having comparatively less life span and are less effective in mitigating the ill effects of air pollutants.
 The indigenous species on the other hand are hardy, have long life span and are more effective in pollution abatement and require little care and water.
 Chandigarh being a modern and beautiful City should represent a proper blend of indigenous and exotic species complementary to each other.
 The traditional plants like Peepal, Bargad, Neem & Mango find their closest cultural practices and spiritual links.
 Each tree/plant species has value of its own and has a right to exist.
 Extinction of one species is likely to destabilise the entire bio-community leading to the extinction of other species.